JervisAnthony/JervisAnthony/README.md

 ⛵**Professional Voyage:**
   ---
   - Currently navigating the seas of innovation as a Machine Learning Developer at [Virtual Staffing LLC](https://virtualstaffing.com/) [(Legal Soft)](https://legalsoft.com/) - [PracticeAI.](https://github.com/PracticeAI)
-  - Steering through cutting-edge projects that fuse the worlds of law and Artificial Intelligence.
+  - Steering through cutting-edge projects that fuse the worlds of Law and Artificial Intelligence.

 📍**Whereabouts:**